bwoodsend/vtkplotlib/docs/source/lookup_example.rst

     fig.show()

-Note that having a `MouseMoveEvent` which modifies the contents of a figure and therefore requires ``fig.update()`` to be called for every such event requires a lot of processing power.
-A better option is to use an output outside of the renderer such as a :meth:`QtWidgets.QLabel`.
+Note that having a ``MouseMoveEvent`` which modifies the contents of a figure and therefore requires ``fig.update()`` to be called for every such event requires a lot of processing power.
+A better option is to use an output outside of the renderer such as a `PyQt5.QtWidgets.QLabel`.